Amin-MAG/My-Notes/English/Friends Series/Season-01.md

 ## Words

 - Herd
+- Innate
-- Adore
+- To a dore
 - Flaw
 - Snort
 - Knuckle cracking

 # E04

 ## Sentences

 - You've just nodded off again.
-- Maybe it will take my mind of it
+- Maybe it will take my mind of it.
+- My face is dented.

 ## Words

 - Omnipotent
 - Deaf
+- Predicament

 # E05